-DRAMA & THEATRE STUDIES

-"Drama allows you to express yourself and gives you an opportunity to be creative, I would encourage all to take it as an A Level."
-(Lucille)

-WHY STUDY DRAMA AND THEATRE STUDIES?
+DRAMA & THEATRE STUDIES "Drama allows you to express yourself and gives you an opportunity to be creative, I would encourage all to take it as an A Level."
+(Lucille) WHY STUDY DRAMA AND THEATRE STUDIES?
 An A Level in Drama will give you skills that will benefit you for the rest of your life.
 You will be able to develop your love of watching and performing theatre so that you can analyse and evaluate the aspects that make up a successful production.
 Drama helps you to understand human behaviour and motivation, and will develop your insight and observation.
 You will hone your skills in performing, creating a range of characterisations and studying several major drama practitioners.
 You can choose to perform or to design in a number of studio productions.
 FUTURE ACADEMIC AND CAREER PATHWAYS It can lead to a career in theatre, film, television, journalism, marketing, public relations or events.
 Universities and employers love to see you have studied this A Level because you will stand out as different and creative.
 COURSE CONTENT Students will be studying the Edexcel syllabus.
 Year I2 Introduction to Brecht and his techniques, Introduction to Naturalism and acting technique, Kneehigh Theatre Company case study, Exploration of That Face by Polly Stenham and Devising Theatre module (40% of A Level).
 Year I3 Develop a Director's Concept for Woyzeck, using Brecht's ideology.
 Practically explore That Face from an acting and designing perspective.
 Rehearse and perform for Text in Performance (20% of A Level).
 Theatre Makers in practice exam.
-ASSESSMENT Component I: Devising (40% of the qualification - 80 marks) You will devise an original performance piece using one key extract from a performance text and a theatre practitioner as stimuli.
+ASSESSMENT Component I: Devising (40% of the qualification - 80 marks) You will devise an original performance piece using one key extract from a performance text and a theatre A LEVEL · EDEXCEL key extract from a performance text and a theatre practitioner as stimuli.
 This will be assessed by your teacher and externally moderated.
 You will complete a portfolio which can be 2500-3000 written words or recorded/verbal evidence between I2-I4 minutes or a combination.
-Component 2: Text in Performance Coursework (20% of the qualification - 60 marks) A group performance of one key extract from a performance text and a monologue or duologue performance/design realisation from one key extract from a different performance text.
+Component 2: Text in Performance Acting Exam (20% of the qualification - 60 marks) A group performance of one key extract from a performance text and a monologue or duologue performance/design realisation from one key extract from a different performance text.
 This will be externally assessed by a visiting examiner.
 The group performance is worth 36 marks.
-The monologue or duologue is worth 24 marks Component 3: Theatre Makers in Practice Written examination: 2 hours 30 minutes (40% of the qualification - 80 marks) Section A is a live theatre evaluation - choice of performance.
+The monologue or duologue is worth 24 marks.
+Component 3: Theatre Makers in Practice Written examination: 2 hours 30 minutes (40% of the qualification - 80 marks) Section A is a live theatre evaluation - choice of performance.
 Section B focuses on the practical exploration and study of a complete play text - focusing on how this can be realised for performance.
 Section C focuses on practical exploration and interpretation of another complete performance text, in light of a chosen practitioner - focusing on how this text could be reimagined for a contemporary audience.
-EXTRACURRICULAR OPPORTUNITIES - Theatre trips to London, Brighton, Newbury and Stratford-upon-Avon - Extracurricular plays - Workshops with practitioners and theatre groups COURSE REQUIREMENTS Minimum grade 4 in GCSE English Literature and English Language.
-ECONOMICS
+EXTRACURRICULAR OPPORTUNITIES - Theatre trips to London, Brighton, Newbury and Stratford-upon-Avon - Extracurricular plays - Workshops with practitioners and theatre groups COURSE REQUIREMENTS Minimum grade 5 in GCSE English Literature and English Language.
+It is not required that students have taken Drama at GCSE.
+A LEVEL · EDEXCEL ECONOMICS

 "I love how Economics is so relevant to everyday life and what goes on in the world around us.
 After every lesson, we see the theory we have learnt being put into practice on the news and it is great to be able to understand what is being discussed.
-When applying to university, Economics was highly recommended as an A Level to take."
-(Sam) WHY STUDY ECONOMICS?
+When applying to university, Economics was highly recommended as an A Level to take." (sam) WHY STUDY ECONOMICS?